Bhaswanth-A/ROS-Theory/Topics-and-Messages.md

 - A subscriber node would make a request to roscore to get details about a topic in order to receive the transmitted messages sent through it.

 >In ROS, all messages on the same topic must have the same data type.
+>Any number of nodes can publish to a topic as long as they have the same message type.

 ## 3.1 Using rostopic